jeremyagray/elective/README.rst

 * Allow for configurable file format dependencies.
 * Create TOML configuration to generate configuration generators.
 * Bootstrap to self-host the ``elective`` configuration generator.
+* Generate code that passes the project linting tests.
+* Generate an executable entry point to run the generated configuration.
+* Generate tests for the generated configuration.

 Installation
 ~~~~~~~~~~~~